Senior Courts Act 2016

 You could also call this:

-"Judges can work part-time if the Attorney-General agrees."
+"Judges can work part-time if the Attorney-General says it's okay."

 Illustration for Senior Courts Act 2016

-You can be a Judge or an Associate Judge and work part-time if the Attorney-General says you can.
-The Attorney-General needs to agree with certain other important people before they can say yes.
-You can start working part-time from the day you start your job or from a different date that is specified.
-You can work part-time for a certain amount of time and then you can go back to working full-time.
-You can be allowed to work part-time more than once.
+You can be a Judge or an Associate Judge and work part-time if you get permission from the Attorney-General.
+The Attorney-General can only give you this permission if certain other important people agree, like the President of the Court of Appeal or the Chief High Court Judge.
+This permission can start from the day you begin your job or from a different date that is specified.
+You can get permission to work part-time for a certain amount of time, and then you can go back to working full-time.
+You can even get permission to work part-time more than once.
 When the time is up, you will go back to working full-time.
-The Attorney-General makes the decision with the help of other senior Judges, like the President of the Court of Appeal or the Chief High Court Judge.
-They look at your request and decide if you can work part-time or not.
+The Attorney-General's permission is important because it allows you to work part-time as a Judge or Associate Judge.
+You will still be a Judge or Associate Judge, but you will work fewer hours.
+This can be helpful if you need to work part-time for a while.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.